shopwareDowntown/downtown/README.md

 # About this project

 This is a non-profit project.
+The portal is an open-source project that was created in collaboration with the Shopware community to help local retailers in this trying time.

 It allows local governments, cities, or similar authorities to give local merchants an easy way of keeping in touch with their customers and selling goods and services online.